Introduction

 What Is Vibe Coding?

-Who Coined the Term and When?
+Who Coined the Term?

 How Vibe Coding Works